 When the startup process completes, the login prompt displays.
 You can now proceed to the final step, Connecting to the SD-WAN VPX-SE and Testing the Deployment.

-From 10.2.6 and 11.0.3 release onwards, it is mandatory to change the default admin user account password while provisioning any SD-WAN appliance or a new SD-WAN SE VPX.
-This change is enforced using both virtual WAN CLI and UI.
+From 10.2.6 and 11.0.3 release onwards, it is mandatory to change the default admin user account password while provisioning any SD-WAN appliance or deploying a new SD-WAN SE VPX.
+This change is enforced using both CLI and UI.

 A system maintenance account - CBVWSSH, exists for development and debugging and has no external login permissions.
 The account can only be accessed through a regular administrative user’s CLI session.